 After all, being bi- or multilingual means that you are able to converse fairly easily with most native speakers of different languages during routine conversations using standard vocabulary.
 So, if you want to become a citizen of the world, expand your horizons and travel with greater confidence, learning another language is definitely worth the effort, and we highly recommend it for everyone.

-The key differences between being bilingual and being an interpreter
+The key differences between being bilingual and being a professional interpreter

 However, professional interpreters have accomplished a level of bilingual fluency far beyond what the average bilingual individual would ever need.